 msisdn, ipv4Addr, ipv6Addr, externalGroupId, requestTestNotification, websockNotifConfig, groupReportGuardTime, maximumLatency, maximumResponseTime and suggestedNumberOfDlPackets are not supported by the present document and shall not be included.

 maximumDetectionTime shall be set per IN-CSE pre-provisioning.
-This value should be set to a value that is longer than the length of time of inactive communications as configured in the <schedule> resource
+This value should be set to a value that is longer than the length of time of inactive communications as configured in the <schedule> resource.

 msisdn, ipv4Addr, ipv6Addr, externalGroupId, requestTestNotification, websockNotifConfig, groupReportGuardTime, maximumLatency and maximumResponseTime are not supported by the present document and shall not be included.